Piggy (2022 film): Production

 The feature film saw the return of the short film's lead actress (Laura Galán), and it was completed by Richard Holmes, Carmen Machi, Claudia Salas, Irene Ferreiro, Camille Aguilar, José Pastor, Pilar Castro and Chema del Barco.
 Rita Noriega took over cinematography duties.

 A Spain–France co-production boasting a €2.5 million budget, the film was produced by Morena Films alongside Backup Studio and Cerdita AIE in association with La Banque Postale and Indéfilms, with the participation of RTVE and Movistar+, and support from the Junta de Extremadura, Eurimages, the Creative Europe's MEDIA sub-programme and the Madrid's regional administration.
-The white color C15, a staple of rural Spain, prominently features in the film.
+The white colored C15 van, a staple of rural Spain, prominently features in the film.

 Filming began on 17 June 2021 and wrapped in late July.
 Shooting locations included the village of Villanueva de la Vera (Extremadura) and its surroundings.

 Release

 Piggy had its world premiere at the Sundance Film Festival on 24 January 2022.
 It had its UK premiere at the FrightFest on 29 August 2022.
 It was presented in the 'Tabakalera-Zabaltegui' section of the 70th San Sebastián International Film Festival in September 2022.
 Distributed by Filmax, it was theatrically released in Spain on 14 October 2022.
-Likewise, the film, distributed by Backup Media, was set for a 19 October 2022 release in French cinemas, later re-scheduled to 2 November 2022.
+Likewise, the film, distributed by Backup Media, was set for a 19 October 2022 release in French cinemas, later rescheduled to 2 November 2022.

 Magnet Releasing acquired North American rights, whereas Vertigo Releasing did so for the United Kingdom and Ireland.
 Other distribution deals include those with Alamode (Germany), Praesens (Switzerland), I Wonder (Italy), Nonstop Entertainment (Scandinavia and Baltics) and ADS Service (Hungary).
 Predated by a sneak pre-screening on 4 October 2022, the film received a limited release in the United States in Alamo Drafthouse theatres on 7 October 2022, followed by a wider release elsewhere in the US a week later.

 Reception

 Jonathan Holland of Screen Daily wrote that the film "smartly mashes up thriller, rural drama and comedy elements into a lovingly-crafted, potently atmospheric, and thought-provoking whole — with bucketsful of horrible blood thrown in for good measure", and praised the "terrific" character work.
-Guy Lodge of Variety wrote that the film "sits at an unexpected intersection of artistic sensibilities, first recalling Catherine Breillat, then Brian De Palma, before taking a deep, bloody plunge into grindhouse territory toward its unsettling, ambiguous finale", comparing Sara's journey to Carrie's.
+Guy Lodge of Variety determined the film "sits at an unexpected intersection of artistic sensibilities, first recalling Catherine Breillat, then Brian De Palma, before taking a deep, bloody plunge into grindhouse territory toward its unsettling, ambiguous finale", comparing Sara's journey to the protagonist of Carrie.
 David Rooney of The Hollywood Reporter presented the film as a "disturbing psychological drama" spiraling "into blood-drenched horror", considering that while Machi's performance is terrific, Galán's "riveting" performance is the one carrying the film.